AccelByte/accelbyte-unity-sdk/docs/tutorial.md

             // result type is Result<UserProfile>
             // result.Value type is UserProfile

-            // showing the display name of the user Debug.Log(result.Value.displayName);
+            // showing the avatar URL of the user Debug.Log(result.Value.avatarUrl);
         });
     }
     ```